hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 PotPlayer can extract YouTube playlists by default, and this extension adds support for playlists from many other sites — including YouTube.
 When you open a playlist URL, the yt-dlp extension will import its items into PotPlayer’s playlist if yt-dlp supports that playlist.

-While website playlists vary widely, yt-dlp supports only certain types.
+While website playlists vary widely, yt-dlp only supports limited types.
-Small playlists may load completely, but large ones may not load fully, even after a long wait.
+Small playlists may load completely, but large ones may not load fully even after a long wait.

 ### Playlist or Single Video

 For YouTube, some URLs contain both a single video and a playlist (e.g., https://www.youtube.com/watch?v=XXXXX&list=YYYYY) and may not look like playlists at first glance.
 PotPlayer treats these as playlists by default, but this extension does not.
 Therefore, enabling the YouTube playlist processing in this extension helps prevent unintended imports of a large number of videos all at once.
-If you want to treat a certain YouTube URL as a playlist, make sure that the URL contains only a playlist ID without any video ID (e.g., https://www.youtube.com/playlist?list=YYYYY).
+In that case, if you want to treat a certain YouTube URL as a playlist, make sure that the URL includes only a playlist ID without any video ID (e.g., https://www.youtube.com/playlist?list=YYYYY).

-However, for websites other than YouTube, if supported, this extension treats URLs that include both a single video (or music track) and a playlist as a playlist.

-This specification is subject to change in the future.
+For websites other than YouTube, playlist handling (if supported) is set in the [TARGET] section of the configuration file.

 ### External Playlist Albums